 If you decide to explore this option, we can recommend some reputable brokers.
 Reach out via the contact link on this page.

-When You are Flying and Destination
+Factor FourWhen You Are Flying and Destination

-- Is your dog due for a rabies shot?
+🐾 Is your dog due for a rabies shot?
 If so, it must be administered more than 21 days before leaving the US.
 Otherwise, you will have to quarantine your dog upon arrival until those 21 days are up.

-- Although the European Union seems like all nations would have the same rules, there are some variances.
-Be informed!
-Don't just expect your vet to know the current rules.
+🐾 Although the European Union seems like all nations would have the same rules, there are some variances.
+Be informed — don’t just expect your vet to know the current rules.

-- While your final destination must be on your paperwork, some EU countries require the paperwork to be in that nation's official language if you disembark.
+🐾 While your final destination must be on your paperwork, some EU countries require the paperwork to be in that nation’s official language if you disembark.
 (Yep, happened to us!)
 We booked our flights into France, so our paperwork was in English and French.
 We were going on to Spain, and thankfully, the French paperwork was sufficient for our port of entry.

-- If you opt to fly into a country with that requirement, be aware there is no changing destinations once your vet has submitted your paperwork to the USDA.
+If you opt to fly into a country with that language requirement, be aware there is no changing destinations once your vet has submitted your paperwork to the USDA.
 You cannot fly into Germany with paperwork completed for deboarding in Spain!

 - Contact your vet to ask if they provide health certificates for travel to Europe, and how long the wait is for an appointment.
-Some big clinics only have 1 licensed vet that can do this.
+Some big clinics only have one licensed vet that can do this.
 You can also check the USDA Accredited Veterinarian search site on the USDA APHIS site for the closest vet to you.

 - Decide how and when you will be flying, from where, and to what country.
 I advise you to book a flight no less than 40 days out to resolve all necessary vet paperwork.